 The DHS team meets Tuesdays at 11:30 in room 107.
 As well we take part in many workshops outside the school to; farms, trap lines, parks, forest lands and Thunderbay.

 Schools Building Schools is a joint project consisting of Rotary Clubs in Dryden, Kenora and Sioux Lookout working with the Canadian Ripple Effect Committee.
 Also with sponsorship from CKDR, CJRL and the Best Western.

 The campaign is looking to raise enough money to be able to build a new Tierra Blanca School in El Asintal, Retalhuleu, Guatemala.

 If you are interested in participating in “Schools Building Schools”, drop by the main office for a sign up form or contact Peter Keen at firstname.lastname@example.org

 Encounters with Canada

 ENCOUNTERS with CANADA is Canada’s largest national youth forum.
 As a student of Dryden High School, you could be one of the 130 high school students per week from across that country that travels to the Terry Fox Canadian Youth Centre in Ottawa.
 With the week-long session, you will discover Canada through students from across the country, learn about Canadian institutions, meet famous and accomplished Canadians, explore exciting career themes, develop your leadership skills, and live an extraordinary bilingual experience.
 The program extends from early autumn to late spring.
-Please contact Mrs. Bullock at Dryden High School for more information.
+Please contact Ms. Rosaasen at Dryden High School for more information.